Bhagavad Gita Chapter 5 Verse 20 Meaning

 Available in 28 languages

-This verse from Chapter 5 of the Bhagavad Gita highlights a practical insight: Resting in Brahman, with a steady intellect and undeluded, the knower of Brahman neither rejoices upon obtaining what is pleasant nor grieves upon obtaining what is unpleasant.
+The Gita addresses liberation with characteristic directness here.
+Resting in Brahman, with a steady intellect and undeluded, the knower of Brahman neither rejoices upon obtaining what is pleasant nor grieves upon obtaining what is unpleasant.
+Within the broader arc of Chapter 5, this verse builds on Krishna's systematic exposition of renunciation in action.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team